 - foster filmmakers able to work and compete internationally

 This programme is project-led and delivered through workshops and regular individual tutorials.
-It integrates practical studio work with theoretical and written studies from the Context department, including professional practice elements.
+It integrates practical studio work with theoretical and written studies from the Context department.

-The first semester is organised round a series of micro-films which lead to a growing awareness of film language and enhancement of technical skills to creatively support filmic vision.
-Cinematography and sound workshops are delivered by visiting lecturers.
+Semester one is organised round a series of set exercises in the form of micro-films which lead to a growing awareness of film language and enhancement of technical skills to creatively support filmic vision.
+Cinematography, editing and sound workshops are delivered throughout the first semester.
 Directorial voice is built up also through tutorials in which an idea for a graduating film is developed and evolved.
 Awareness of current international documentary practice is built through weekly seminars and screenings also supported by Scottish Documentary Institute.
 This is also to inspire students to push boundaries in their approach to narrative structure and visual language and not to get locked in conventional approaches.
 We want to encourage bold work that takes risks.
 At the end of the first semester all students pitch their films using a trailer or short excerpt from their research material.
 They also develop a treatment with feedback from tutorials.

 Semester three is when the film is edited and finished with input from group crits and tutorials.
 Students also attend or often volunteer with Edinburgh Film Festival and the Edinburgh Pitch in order to observe and engage with key players from the international documentary world through hearing feedback from commissioning editors.